Prospective business owners register their businesses in at least two, and possibly three ways. They

 name does NOT create a legal business entity form (a sole

 proprietorship is not a legal entity) and it is NOT a business

 license.
-Business licenses are issued by your local city or county clerk's office,
+Business licenses are issued by local city or county clerk's offices,

 not by the state.

 Before registering a business

 http://www.accessidaho.org/public/sos/corp/search.html?SearchFormstep=crit to determine whether another business operating in Idaho is

 currently using the same name or a similar one.
 Only sole

 proprietorships can register a name currently being used by